dmak007/cert_demos/cert_questions.md

 See https://github.com/uozuAho/cert_demos/tree/master/09_debugging

 - If your cert config is incorrect, how do you debug it?
+    - Use a variety of tools.
+Each one has its quirks, so it's best to get a number of opinions!
+    - Try
-    - `openssl verify` is a handy tool, if you've got all your certificate files on hand
+        - `openssl verify`
         - `openssl s_client` can give useful information about the SSL/TLS handshake
-    - It really depends on what software you're using.
-It's complicated by the fact that some servers/libraries can automatically retrieve/build certificate chains (todo: confirm)

-## todo

-- fix todos in above text
+        - `curl`
+        - Web browsers
+        - Logs from your web server